stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/07_interactive_data_screening.md

 ## Execute the collection
-Execute the `display` collection by clicking the `execute` button.
-The `tracedisplay` dialog will appear.
-The initial view shows the seismograms of the selected channesl.
+Execute the `display` collection by clicking the `execute` button and the `tracedisplay` dialog will appear.
+The initial view shows the seismograms of the selected channels.
 It might happen, that the first view shows a strange zig-zag pattern.
-This is because of an issue with the first resizing of the dialog window.
-You can fix this problem by refreshing the display using the menu `Control->refresh views` or by using the shortcut key `r`.
+This is because of an issue with the initial resizing of the dialog window.
+You can fix this problem by refreshing the display using the menu `Control->refresh views` or by using the shortcut key `R`.

 {% include insert_image.html key="tracedisplay-initial" %}